-Ellen Pompeo Net Worth and Salary: Ellen Pompeo is an American actress who has a net worth of $70 million dollars.
+Ellen Pompeo Net Worth and Salary: Ellen Pompeo is an American actress who has a net worth of $80 million dollars.
 Ellen Pompeo is probably best known for her role as Meredith Grey in the ABC medical drama "Grey's Anatomy."
 That role made Ellen one of the highest-paid actresses on the planet.
 She earns around $20 million per year from the role, thanks to her $550,000 per-episode salary PLUS syndication royalties and revenue.

 Early Life: Ellen Kathleen Pompeo was born on November 10, 1969 in Everett, Massachusetts.
 She was brought up Catholic by her parents Joseph and Kathleen Pompeo.
 Sadly, her mother died at age 33 of a painkiller overdose when Ellen was just five.
 Her father remarried soon after.
 Ellen is the youngest of five siblings–three sisters and two brothers.

 Early Acting Career: In the mid-1990s, Ellen moved to Miami where she worked as a bartender.
 She then moved to New York City in 1995 with a boyfriend while pursuing a modeling career.
 While in New York, she was discovered by a casting director and was invited to appear in various ads for Citibank and L'Oreal.
 She made her TV debut in 1996 when she guest starred in NBC's "Law & Order."
 Her feature film debut was a small part in 1999's "Coming Soon."
 She appeared again on "Law & Order" in 2000.